-- The City has qualified for Connecting Link funding to rehabilitate 9th Avenue East/Highway 6/10 Superior Street to 6th Street East. - Upgrading the 6th Street East/9th Avenue East intersection is included in the project. - A 6 m by 6 m daylighting was originally proposed in the northwest quadrant to accommodate existing municipal infrastructure on private property and significant accessibility upgrades, including a widened sidewalk, improved sidewalk ramps and reconfiguration of pedestrian crossing appurtenances. - Significant realignment of the intersection is not feasible due to the major aerial hydro corridor spanning 9th Avenue at 6th Street.
-This is suspected to be a main feed to the Bruce Peninsula; the hydro pole on the island at the southwest corner bears multiple wires in each direction and is therefore considered to be a fixed obstacle due to the complexity, timeline and expense of relocating the pole.

-- The revised design will not result in a fully AODA-compliant design due to the resulting space constraints.
-There will be a minimum slope (2%) sidewalk ramp for the 9th Avenue crossing sidewalk ramp, but a relatively steep ramp (8%) on the 6th Street side. - A stanchion will be necessary to ensure the pedestrian signal activation button is correctly sited in relation to the sidewalk ramps, which will be an additional obstacle for sidewalk clearing and, due to its proximity to the road, will be vulnerable to damage from collisions, vandalism and winter maintenance equipment.

-Strategic Plan Alignment:

-This report supports the delivery of Core Service.
+Staff Report Report To: City Council Report From: Lara Widdifield, Director of Public Works and Engineering Meeting Date: May 12, 2025 Report Code: OP-25-019 Subject: Intersection Improvement Options - 9th Ave E at 6th St E Recommendations: THAT in consideration of Staff Report OP-25-019 respecting Intersection Improvement Options - 9th Ave E at 6th St E, City Council: - 1.
+Directs staff to proceed with the modified intersection design; and - 2.
+Acknowledges that the interim design will not be fully compliant with the Accessibility for Ontarians with Disabilities Act, 2005 (AODA) at the northwest corner of the intersection due to space limitations.
+Highlights: - The City has qualified for Connecting Link funding to rehabilitate 9th Avenue East/Highway 6/10 Superior Street to 6th Street East. - Upgrading the 6th Street East/9th Avenue East intersection is included in the project. - A 6 m by 6 m daylighting was originally proposed in the northwest quadrant to accommodate existing municipal infrastructure on private property and significant accessibility upgrades, including a widened sidewalk, improved sidewalk ramps and reconfiguration of pedestrian crossing appurtenances. - Significant realignment of the intersection is not feasible due to the major aerial hydro corridor spanning 9th Avenue at 6th Street.
+This is suspected to be a main feed line; the hydro pole on the island at the southwest corner bears multiple wires in each direction and is - therefore considered to be a fixed obstacle due to the complexity, timeline and expense of relocating the pole. - While still a significant improvement over the current condition, the interim design will not be fully AODA-compliant due to space constraints.
+The 9th Avenue crossing sidewalk ramp will have a minimum slope (2%), but a relatively steep ramp (8%) on the 6th Street side. - A stanchion will be necessary to ensure the pedestrian signal activation button is correctly sited in relation to the sidewalk ramps, which will be an additional obstacle for sidewalk clearing and, due to its proximity to the road, will be vulnerable to damage from collisions, vandalism and winter maintenance equipment.
+Strategic Plan Alignment: This report supports the delivery of Core Service.

 The construction of a functional intersection that uses geometric design best practices ensures safe and smooth transportation for all road users.
 This Provincial and County corridor experiences notable truck traffic; accommodating truck turning movements without the need for encroaching across sidewalks, and integrating fully accessible sidewalks, tactile plates, accessible activation buttons, and audible signals increases the security of those on the roadside.

-Climate and Environmental Implications:

-There are no anticipated climate or environmental impacts.
+Climate and Environmental Implications: There are no anticipated climate or environmental impacts.